gitouni/Diffusion-Calib/README.md

 group_idx: 0
 sub_idx: 0
 ```
+Please note that the NuScenes dataset class has been optimized for faster loading.
 # Train
 * You can download our [pretrained models](https://github.com/gitouni/SurrogateCalib/releases/download/1.0/LSD_chkpt.zip) trained on KITTI Odometry Dataset or train them following the instructions.
 * Train a single model (e.g. CalibNet) (dataset_config + model_config + mode_config)